arturPukhavy/Webwinkel/README.md

 # Webwinkel App
 This is a simple web-shop application.
 The main goal is to delve into frontend, backend and CI/CD technologies while constructing a web based end-to-end application. <br>
-The application is deployed to Glitch-platform: https://winkel-app.glitch.me
+The application is being deployed and running in Glitch-platform: https://winkel-app.glitch.me

 ## Used technology
 * FE: Angular (18.1.3)